TobiasNickel/tmysqlpromisedao/README.md

 doSomethingInTransaction();
 ````

-The db module internally uses the connectionpool of mysql. beginTransaction will get a connection from that pool and start the connection.
-When you commit or rollback, the framework will also release the connection back to the pool.
+Internally, the db module uses the connectionpool of mysql. beginTransaction will get a
+connection from that pool and start the connection.
+When you commit or rollback, the
+framework will also release the connection back to the pool.

 ### Support Transactions

 You have seen, to use a method that supports transactions you pass the transaction-connection
 into the method, as the last parameter.
 This paradime let the developer support transactions,
-if they are used or not.
+even if they are not used for the moment.

-To write a method that supports the transactions, you simple pass the last argument into the
+To write a method that supports the transactions, you simple pass the last argument into every
-query methods as last argument.
+other the query methods as last argument.
 ```javascript
 /**
  * method to increase the likecount of a user